A Budget-Friendly Watch Packed with High-End Features

 One of the most noticeable aspects of this watch is how lightweight it is.
 With the standard silicon band, it weighs just under 1.26 ounces (about 36 grams).

-But they also offer the option to purchase it with a nylon band.
-If you choose this option, your watch will weigh barely 1 ounce on your wrist (29 grams).
-The nylon band is also quick-release, which is a nice change from the previous bands that needed tools to remove.
+If you go with the lighter optional nylon band, your watch will weigh barely 1 ounce on your wrist (29 grams).
+The nylon band is quick-release, which is a nice change from the previous bands that needed tools to remove.

 The Pace 2’s battery has been upgraded, offering an even better time between charges than before.
 If you want to use the watch without GPS, you’ll get a good 20 days out of it before you need to charge it again.

 In full GPS mode, it’ll last about 30 hours.
-To save battery life, switch to UltraMax mode, which will stretch the battery out twice as long.
+Switch to UltraMax mode to stretch the battery out twice as long.
 When your Pace 2 needs to be recharged, 2 hours will get the battery back up to full.

 The watch also gives insight into where your battery is going.
-You can view exactly what’s using up the battery, which gives you some information into whether or not you’re getting the most out of your device’s battery life.
+You can view exactly what’s using up the battery, which gives you some information into whether or not you’re getting the most out of each charge.

 New Features/Improvements of the Pace 2